bitsblocks/crypto-bubbles/index.md

 ## The real revolution in financial services is FinTech and it has nothing to do with Blockchain or Crypto

 The financial-services industry has been undergoing a revolution.
 But the driving force is not [overhyped blockchain](https://medium.com/@pavelkravchenko/decline-of-blockchain-hype-and-rise-of-a-common-sense-8de5789a794d) applications such as
 Bitcoin.
 It is a revolution built on artificial intelligence, big data, and the Internet of Things.

 Already, thousands of real businesses are using these technologies to disrupt every aspect of financial intermediation.
-Dozens of onlinepayment services – PayPal, Venmo, Square and so forth – have hundreds of millions of daily users in the US.
+Dozens of online-payment services – PayPal, Venmo, Square and so forth – have hundreds of millions of daily users in the US.
 Billions more use similar low cost, efficient digital payment systems all over the world: Alypay and WeChat Pay in China; UPI-based systems in India; M-Pesa in Kenya and Africa.
 And financial institutions are making precise lending decisions in seconds rather than weeks, thanks to a wealth of online data on individuals and firms.
-With time, such data-driven improvements in credit allocation could even eliminate cyclical creditdriven booms and busts.
+With time, such data-driven improvements in credit allocation could even eliminate cyclical credit-driven booms and busts.

 Similarly, insurance underwriting, claims assessment and management, and fraud monitoring have all become faster and more precise.
 And